denis-314/InfluxDB-and-Telegraf----k8s/README.md

     cd /home/kube
     mkdir telegraf-files
     cd telegraf-files

+  2. Edit the ConfigMap section inside telegraf_deployment_all.yaml to reflect the correct address and credentials of vCenter and InfluxDB
-  2. Create the Telegraf Deployment
+  3. Create the Telegraf Deployment

     kubectl apply -f telegraf_deployment_all.yaml